 There is also a surge in the popularity of home crafts with kids.
 Hands on parents are teaching their little ones all sorts of skills from baking to creating their own toys and artwork.

-I have joined in a little, making our own play dough and building a few bits from scratch but there is still one major saviour in our house, the television.
+I have joined in a little, making our own play dough, building a few bits from scratch and constantly finding more ways to entertain a toddler but there has been one major saviour in our house, the television.

 You will often hear people talk about screen time for children in a very negative way and this is understandable.
 I would hate to think that when Robbie is at school age and can play outside that he would rather spend his time glued to the tv, but that is a problem for the future.
 Right now, it works for us.